etahae/GUI_Hangman/README.md

 # GUI_Hangman

-A simple word guessing game developed with tkinter library using python.
+A word guessing game developed with tkinter library using python.

 Run "$>pip install -r requirements.txt" if you want to install the required repositories for the game.